gnugat/micro-framework-bundle/doc/02-compatibility.md

 ### Console

-`FrameworkBundle` prodives a `ContainerAwareCommand`.
-Any bundle providing commands that extend it won't be compatible with `MicroFrameworkBundle`.
+While bundles that have `Commands` extending `ContainerAwareCommand` still require `FrameworkBundle`, they can be compatible with `MicroFrameworkBundle`.

-We recommend to register those commands as services instead, as they will be supported in the future by `MicroFrameworkBundle`.
+> **Note**: To drop the dependency on `FrameworkBundle`, the following solutions can be followed:
+>
+> * implement `ContainerAwareInterface` and use `ContainerAwareTrait`
+> * register as a service and inject explicitely the dependencies

 Finally, `FrameworkBundle` provides its own Console `Application` that wraps the Kernel to access its registered bundles.
-This is planned to be supported.

 ### Missing Dependencies